gregtomasch/USFSMAX_MMC_Module/README.md

   delay(100);
 }
 ```
+The same approach can be used to change the I2C slave address of a single USFSMAX module that interferes with any other sensor on the I2C bus.

+### USFSMAX Deep Sleep Mode and Wake-up
+The USFSMAX was also intended to support low-power operation for battery powered and wearable devices.
+The first step to achieving this goal is to develop a robust deep sleep mode that:
+* Reliably puts the sensors and coprocessor MCU into a "State preserving" suspended mode that only consumes a few microamperes from the power source
+  * By "State preserving" I mean that the the motion coprocessor can quickly resume operation without reboot/re-configuration
+  * This deep sleep mode can be accessed by an I2C command or a signal to a GPIO pin
+* Quickly returns to the "Running" state in response to a GPIO pin signal

 ## Example Host MCU Sketches
 This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX motion coprocessor.